-When renewing certificates, a check must always be carried out in advance to see
+When renewing certificates, a check must always be carried out in advance to see whether all the requirements of sections 3.1 and 3.2 have been fulfilled.

-3.3.2 Identification and authentication for re-key after revocation

-The procedures and checks relating to renewing keys after revocation of the certificate are the same as those which apply to the initial registration.
+3.3.2 Identification and authentication for re-key after revocation The procedures and checks relating to renewing keys after revocation of the certificate are the same as those which apply to the initial registration.
 A new key pair is always generated when a renewal request is executed.
 If applicable, a new smart card is issued.
 See the procedure in section 3.3.1 'Identification and authentication for routine re-key'.